 During World War II, men went overseas, and women stepped into the roles men had to leave.
 It was then that Rosie the Riveter was born, and essential jobs like welding, mechanics, and electricians were all filled by women who fought the war on the home front by getting the work done.

 For the last few years, there’s a growing shortage of skilled trades workers in areas such welding, electric, plumbing, healthcare, and mechanics.
 The American Welding Society predicts there will be a shortage of over 400,000 welders by 2024.
-In HVAC and electric, job openings are projected to grow by 4% and 8% through 2029 (bls.gov).
+In HVAC and electric, job openings are projected to grow by 5% and 9% through 2030, respectively (bls.gov).

 In World War II, the U.S. saw an increase of support for women and trade.
 The work climate is headed back to that mindset.
 Trades are looking for women to step in and work to repair and rebuild our country.

 Skilled Trade Careers for Women to Consider

 With a high school diploma/GED and training, women can enter whichever trade they like.
 Here are a dozen positions out of hundreds of career roles possible: